TheAkhilB/HeartDisease-Detector-on-Kubernetes/README.md

 - `prediction.py` contains code to build and train a Machine learning model.
 - *templates* folder contains two files `main.html` and `result.html` which describe the structure of the app and the way this web application behaves.
 These files are connected with Python via Flask framework.
 - *static* folder contains file `style.css` which adds some styling and enhance the look of the application.

-### Pre-requisites
-- Docker installed and a working Kubernetes cluster.

 ### Installation